 COVID-19 and Learning

-For the 2021-22 school year (similar to the 2020-21 school year), ISP is fully open for all students from Nursery to Grade 12, in compliance with the health, hygiene and safety guidelines defined by the French government.
-Additional physical distancing and movement control measures have been enacted to ensure the highest levels of safety for students and staff.
+For the 2022-23 school year (similar to the past two school years), ISP is fully open for all students from Nursery to Grade 12, in compliance with the health, hygiene and safety guidelines defined by the French government.
+Additional physical distancing and movement control measures may be enacted to ensure the highest levels of safety for students and staff.

 This webpage will be updated regularly so that you have the most recent information about learning and COVID-19 at the International School of Paris.
 Please bookmark this page for easy reference.